vitejs/vite/docs/guide/migration.md

 In v3, Vite uses esbuild to optimize dependencies by default.
 Doing so, it removes one of the most significant differences between dev and prod present in v2.
 Because esbuild converts CJS-only dependencies to ESM, [`@rollupjs/plugin-commonjs`](https://github.com/rollup/plugins/tree/master/packages/commonjs) is no longer used.

-If you need to get back to the v2 strategy, you can use [`optimizeDeps.disabled: 'build'`](../config/dep-optimization-options.md#optimizedepsdisabled).
+If you need to get back to the v2 strategy, you can use [`experimental.buildRollupPluginCommonjs: true`](../config/dep-optimization-options.md#experimental-buildrollupplugincommonjs).

 ## SSR Changes